 4. GET YOUR SPICES IN ORDER

+We can't stress this tip enough.
+Spices are a daily essential and keeping them organized means quicker meals and better use of your spice budget.
 Enough of the mismatched spice cupboard!
 Transfer your spices into mason jars or any other air-tight jars that you're able to stack.
 Just make sure to label them!

 5. MAKE THE MOST OUT OF YOUR CUPBOARDS

-7. CLEAR THE CLUTTER
+7. CLEAR FREEZER CLUTTER

 10. ROLL AROUND